lubuntu-team/manual/source/3/3.2/3.2.19/Printers.rst

 How to launch
 -------------
-To launch printers from the menu -> Prefrences -> Printers or run
+To launch printers from the menu -> Preferences -> Printers or run

 .. code::